Jeopardy!: Record holders

 The record-holder among women on Jeopardy! for regular series winnings is Amy Schneider, with a total of $1,382,800 earned in 40 episodes between 2021 and 2022.
 Schneider is currently ranked second all-time in consecutive games won, behind only Jennings (74).
-Mattea Roach, whose winning streak earned $560,983 over 23 games in April and May 2022, has been the most successful Canadian contestant to have competed on the program.
-Following her run, Roach ranked fifth for both consecutive games won and regular play Jeopardy! winnings.
+Mattea Roach, whose winning streak earned $560,983 over 23 games in April and May 2022, has been the most successful Canadian contestant to have competed on the program, ranking fifth for consecutive games won and sixth for regular play Jeopardy! winnings.

-The highest single-day winnings in a Celebrity Jeopardy! tournament was achieved by comedian Andy Richter during a first-round game of the 2009–2010 "Million Dollar Celebrity Invitational", in which he finished with $68,000 for his selected charity, the St. Jude Children's Research Hospital.
+The highest single-day winnings in a Celebrity Jeopardy! tournament was achieved by comedian Andy Richter during a first-round game of the 2009–10 "Million Dollar Celebrity Invitational", in which he finished with $68,000 for his selected charity, the St. Jude Children's Research Hospital.

 Four contestants on the Trebek version share the record for winning a game with the lowest amount possible, at $1.
 The first was U.S. Air Force Lieutenant Colonel Darryl Scott, on the episode that aired January 19, 1993.
 The second was Benjamin Salisbury, on a Celebrity Jeopardy! episode that aired April 30, 1997.
 The third was Brandi Chastain, on the Celebrity Jeopardy! episode that aired February 9, 2001.
 The fourth was U.S. Navy Lieutenant Manny Abell, on the episode that aired October 17, 2017.

+The record lowest Jeopardy! score was set in 1985 by Joan Kantor, a contestant from 1985, with a score of -$5,100 (net -$10,200 after the Season 18 rule change regarding clue values on November 26, 2001) during Season 1.
+During the interregnum, in a July 28, 2021 episode hosted by LeVar Burton, Patrick Pierce finished with a total of -$7,400.
+The lowest score in the Jennings era is -$7,200, set by Erin Buker in 2024, and the fourth lowest was -$6,800, set by Stephanie Hull in 2015.
+Hull's episode was also notable for featuring a rare Final Jeopardy with one contestant.Jeopardy! writer Harry Eisenberg recalled an early season contestant who had persuaded the contestant coordinators to let him on the show despite their misgivings; he won -$3,400, the equivalent of -$6,800 today.

+Record tables

+Jeopardy! keeps track of four records: most consecutive games won, highest regular-season winnings, highest single-game winnings, and highest all-time winnings (including tournaments).
+The below tables are accurate as of July 25, 2025.